 Looking to try an ingredient that is backed by science?

 MyHMB is one of the most studied nutritional ingredients available.
-In the last three decades more than 50 human studies, 40 review articles and 12 meta-anlyses have shown its effectiveness and safety.
+In the last three decades, HMB has had more than 150 human studies, 100+ review articles and 14 meta-anlyses have shown its effectiveness and safety.
 Give it a try!